MAM78/calex-link-shortener/client/README.md

 The following environment variable must be set locally.

 - `AZURE_WRITESHORTURL_URL` = Azure Function url
+- `AZURE_GETALLURLS_URL` = Azure Function url
+- `AZURE_DELETESHORTURL_URL` = Azure Function url

 ### Run

-There are two subcommands that can be run &mdash; one to write a short url into Azure Table Storage.
-The other will return all entries in the Azure Table Storage.
+There are three subcommands that can be run:

+- Write a short url into Azure Table Storage
+- Get all entries from Azure Table Storage.
+- Delete a short url from Azure Table Storage

 #### `WriteShortUrl`